Patient Rights & Responsibilities at The Queen’s Medical Center

 Patient Responsibilities

-1. The patient has the responsibility to participate in health care decisions and to obtain necessary information from the doctor to make informed choices.
+1. The patient has the responsibility to participate in health care decisions and to obtain necessary information from the physician or licensed practitioner to make informed choices.

 2. The patient has the responsibility to be as accurate and complete as possible when providing medical history and treatment information.
-It is the responsibility of the patient, family, or designated representative to ensure that a current copy of the patient’s Advance Health Care Directive is provided to the Medical Center should the patient have one.
-The patient, family, or designated representative is responsible for reporting perceived risks in care and unexpected changes in the patient’s condition.
+It is the responsibility of the patient, or a designated representative, to ensure that a current copy of the patient’s Advance Health Care Directive is provided to the facility should the patient have one.
+The patient, or designated representative, is responsible for reporting perceived risks in care and unexpected changes in the patient’s condition.

-3. The patient has the responsibility to inform the doctor or nurse if the patient has questions or concerns regarding treatment.
-The patient has the responsibility to follow the doctor’s advice regarding health care requirements.
-The patient is responsible for notifying the doctor or other health care providers if the designated treatment plan cannot be followed.
+3. The patient has the responsibility to inform the physician, licensed practitioner, or nurse of questions or concerns regarding treatment.
+The patient has the responsibility to follow advice from physicians and licensed practitioners regarding health care requirements.
+The patient is responsible for notifying the physician, licensed practitioner, or other health care providers if the designated treatment plan cannot be followed.

-4. The patient, family, and designated representative have the responsibility to follow the Medical Center’s rules and regulations, including following smoking policies, being considerate of other patients’ privacy, controlling noise level, and abiding by visitation policies.
-The carrying of weapons, or the use of alcohol or drugs not prescribed by a doctor, will not be permitted.
+4. The patient, designated representative, and patient visitors have the responsibility to follow the facility’s rules and regulations, including following smoking policies, being considerate of other patients’ privacy, controlling noise level, and abiding by visitation policies.
+The carrying of weapons, or the use of alcohol or drugs not prescribed by a physician or licensed practitioner, will not be permitted.

-5. The patient, family, and designated representative have the responsibility to behave considerately and appropriately with Medical Center personnel.
-If a patient is verbally or physically disruptive, the patient may be referred elsewhere for care, and the Medical Center may refuse further treatment, except in an emergency as required by law.
+5. The patient, designated representative, and patient visitors have the responsibility to behave considerately and appropriately with facility personnel.
+If a patient is verbally or physically disruptive, the patient may be referred elsewhere for care, and the facility may refuse further treatment, except in an emergency as required by law.

-6. The patient has the responsibility to cooperate with the Medical Center by providing complete, timely insurance information and making payment arrangements on any balances.
+6. The patient has the responsibility to cooperate with the facility by providing complete, timely insurance information and making payment arrangements on any balances.

 PATIENT RELATIONS